artefactual-labs/smush/README.md

     qa branch: qa/2.5.x

+Setting "github owner" and "github repo" in your configuration file can, optionally, enable you to have smush check to make sure an open pull request exists for the dev branch.

 Setting "before notes" in your configuration file can, optionally, display notes/reminders before you merge.
 Likewise, setting "after notes" can display notes/reminders after you merge.